 When it comes to fall protection, don’t wait until you need it to use it.
-We turn to three experts at Builders Mutual for a Q&A to ensure your fall protection is prepared to save lives on your job-site.
+Here, experts at Builders Mutual provide a quick Q&A session to ensure your fall protection is prepared to save lives on your job-site.

 What does a complete fall protection plan look like?